-Payment is Due with the Invoice
+Payments Due with the Invoice

 - You are a web developer creating websites for customers.
-Instead of net 30 terms, build the website on a staging site and require invoice payment before transfer to the customer's web hosting.
+Instead of net 30 terms, build the website on a staging site and require invoice payoff before transfer to the customer's web hosting.
 You can guarantee transfer within a specific number of days if the customer makes this request.

 Payment is Due Within a Number of Days After the Invoice Date

 As a small business, the shorter payment term will help your cash flow and means you are not offering generous credit terms to businesses larger than yours.
 And this still allows your business to remain competitive when net terms are commonplace in your niche.

 Offer a Discount for Early Payment

-If you want to continue with net 30 terms, you can offer a discount when customers pay before the due date.
-This will help you get paid sooner and avoid late payments.
-Many clients, especially savvy small business owners, will save every penny they can, so your early payment discount means they pay the invoice as soon as they can.
+This strategy helps you get paid sooner and avoid late payments from customers.
+Many customers, especially savvy small business owners, will want to save as much cash as they can, so your early payment discount will entice them to pay the invoice as soon as possible.

-Include Charges for Late Payment
+Include Charges for Late Payments

 If the customer has 30 days to pay, and the invoice isn't paid within this time, then charge your customer a late fee.
-There may be laws governing how much your late fees can be, so it's wise to check your local rules.
+There may be laws governing how much your late fees can be, so it's wise to check your local rules before approaching customers.

 Remember: Payment Terms are Variable

-We all have come clients who consistently pay right away and others we don’t trust so much.
-It’s well within your rights to offer net 14 or net 20 invoicing payment terms to trustworthy clients with shorter timeframes to the sketchier few.
-After all, payment terms essentially offer short term credit, so there’s no need to give that credit to someone who doesn’t pay on time.
+We all have clients who consistently pay right away and others we don’t trust so much.
+It’s well within your rights to offer net 14 or net 20 invoicing terms to trustworthy clients with shorter timeframes to the sketchier few.
+You can also place new clients on temporary payment terms while you build trust and customer loyalty.

 Standing Up for Your Business

-It becomes easier with practice but remember this: you’d expect to be paid on time by an employer, so don’t accept any less from clients either.
+It becomes easier with practice but remember this: you’d expect to be paid on time by an employer, so don’t accept any less from clients.
 Choosing your payment terms well is an important part of protecting your budding business’s financial stability and will help your business grow.